openshift/training/05-Services-Routing-Complete-Example.md

 Adding that would be enough to allow the command to proceed, but if we want this router to work for our environment, we also need to specify the router image (the tooling defaults to upstream/origin otherwise) and we need to supply the wildcard cert/key that we created for the cloud domain.
+Since the `router` command will create all of the resources in the *default* project, and the *default* project has the `nodeSelector` for the *infra* region, the router pod will land there.

     oadm router --default-cert=cloudapps.router.pem \
     --credentials=/etc/openshift/master/openshift-router.kubeconfig \
-    --selector='region=infra' \
     --images='registry.access.redhat.com/openshift3/ose-${component}:${version}'

 If this works, you'll see some output: